MicrosoftDocs/customer-voice/fp-docs/index.md

 ---
 # Microsoft Forms Pro documentation

-Use Microsoft Forms Pro to quickly create and send surveys to your recipients.
-Gather their responses and opinions in real-time.
-Analyze the responses by using powerful Power BI reports and take effective decisions accordingly.
-With Forms Pro documentation, you get expert information and answers to address your needs.
+Microsoft Forms Pro is a simple, yet comprehensive survey solution that builds on the current survey creation experience from Microsoft Forms in Office 365.
+It offers new capabilities that make capturing and analyzing customer and employee feedback simpler than ever.
+Your customers can respond to the surveys using any web browser or mobile devices.
+As the responses are submitted, analyze them by using powerful Power BI reports and take effective decisions accordingly.

 <ul class="panelContent cardsE">
     <li>